ronil-gwalani/readmore-textview/README.md

 ## Support

-For any questions or support related to Chatting Library, you can reach out to us at ronilgwalani@gmail.com or join my community forum.
+For any questions or support related to Readmore Textview Library, you can reach out to us at ronilgwalani@gmail.com or join my community forum.

 ## Credits